girikgarg8/NetflixGPT/Notes.md

 The second approach seems better, because it allows us to dispatch the actions in a single flow compared to the first approach where we need to handle dispatch of actions in the respective flows.

 Also, one more thing to notice is that `onAuthStateChanged` is an observer (for easier understanding, we can think of it like an event listener).
 So, it should be executed exactly once.
 For this, we'll use a useEffect hook with empty dependency array.

+Let's now work on the sign out functionality.
+We'll show the 'sign out' button on the Browse page after the user logs in.
+When the user clicks on 'Sign out', we need to dispatch an action to clear the user information from the store, and navigate to the home page.

+We'll also work on dispatching an action to store the userName in the store, in the sign up flow.